 Noon: Solar, Stellar, and Planetary Sciences Division Seminar.
 "Earning the A: The APF's First Year of Science," Jennifer Burt, University of California, Santa Cruz.
 Pratt Conference Room.

 Abstract: The Automated Planet Finder (APF) is the newest telescope at the Mt.
 Hamilton station of UCO/Lick Observatory.
 The APF was custom built to detect extrasolar planets via high-resolution radial velocity observations and has demonstrated 1m/s precision on bright, quiet stars.
 To support long-running RV surveys, we have developed a dynamic scheduler capable of making real-time observing decisions and running the telescope without human interaction.
 The scheduler's target selection is driven by balancing scientific goals (what we want to observe based on scientific interest, required data quality, and desired cadences) and engineering constraints (what we can observe based on current atmospheric conditions and physical limitations of the telescope).
 I will discuss the telescope automation process and the first round of scientific results produced by the APF, highlighting three new planetary systems, and then outline our future observing strategy.

 11:00 am: Optical and Infrared Astronomy Division Seminar.
-"VHE Blazars: Observations and Modeling," Dr. Matteo Cerruti, CfA.
+"How I Found My Place in the Universe (and helped everybody else find theirs)," Jessica Mink, CfA.
 Pratt Conference Room.

 4:00 pm: Colloquium.
-Sackler Lecture: "Observing the Evolution of Galaxies," Prof. Marijn Franx, Leiden Observatory.
+Speaker: Prof. Roberto Abraham, University of Toronto.
 Preceded by tea at 3:30 pm.
 Phillips Auditorium.

 The Calendar is prepared by the Web Services Group.
 Entries may be submitted via email to weekly_cal@cfa.